bwo/monads/README.md

 ((3 4 5) (5 12 13) (6 8 10))
 ```

-We could have spliced in the definition of guard, like this:
+We could have taken advantage of the fact that the return is the only
+statement following the guard:

 ```clojure
 monads.list> (def pythags (mdo a <- (range 1 200)